raspberrypi/style-guide/style-guide.md

 *   Device Tree: a means of representing devices on Raspberry Pi- see the original elinux documentation [here](http://elinux.org/Device_Tree).
 *   digital age, digital native, digital divide – avoid where possible.
 Dated jargon.
 *   Digital Making Curriculum.
 Also: the Raspberry Pi Foundation's Digital Making Curriculum.
+*   dialog box – US spelling for this technical term.
+Otherwise use 'dialogue'.
 *   dingbat – typographical ornament, such as ★.
 *   disc/disk – magnetic storage is on disks, but optical storage is on discs: *floppy disks, compact discs.*
 *   Document Object Model (DOM) – note capitals